sage-org/sage-property-path-demo/README.md

 to evaluate SPARQL property path queries.

-This demonstration shows how queries that do not complete on the public Wikidata SPARQL endpoint can  complete using \pass.
+This demonstration shows how queries that do not complete on the public Wikidata SPARQL endpoint can  complete using SaGe-Path.
 An extended user-interface provides real-time visualizations of all SaGe-Path  internals, allowing to understand overheads, and the effects of  different parameters on performances.
 SaGe-Path  demonstrates how complex SPARQL property path queries can be